Take part in ranching’s oldest tradition and learn to wrestle a calf, vaccinate, ear tag and gather at Zapata Ranch.

 St. John, British Virgin Islands.

 Gather the girls and test your sea-faring skills in an Island Hopping Scavenger Hunt.
 With your very own Boating Butler as your secret weapon, you’ll learn about the regional island geography and wildlife as you cruise through the pristine waters of the U.S. and British Virgin Islands.
 While at the resort, check out the Westin Kids Club and newly opened Teen Center.
-Available now through December 31, 2012. at Contact: (340) 714-6070; www.westinresortstjohn.com
+(Stand by hurricane recovery is underway.) at Contact: (340) 714-6070; www.westinresortstjohn.com

 Contact: (855) 697-8780; www.ojairesort.com